slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 We are going to move to React in two phases.

-1. **Phase 1**: The first phase will covert the Simon HTML/CSS code into a modern we application using Vite and React.
+1. **Phase 1**: The first phase will covert the Simon HTML/CSS code into a modern web application using Vite and React.
 The will introduce routing, modularize the code, and remove redundancy.
 1. **Phase 2**: The second phase will introduce the JavaScript necessary to make Simon interaction and functionally complete.

 ## Porting process steps